rsdoiel/shorthand/shorthand.md

         + this would concatenate report name and date
 + Read a file of shorthand assignments and assign any expansions to the label
     + LABEL :={ FILE_CONTAINING_SHORTHAND_DEFINISIONS_AND_EXPANSIONS
         + _ :={ myfile.shorthand
         + Assignments are added to the abbreviation list in memory and any expansions to LABEL
 + Render a LABEL value to a file
     + LABEL :> FILENAME
     + @content@ :> page.txt
 + render all LABEL values to a file
-    + IGNORE_LABEL :=> FILENAME
+    + LABEL :=> FILENAME
     + _ :=> page.txt
 + render a LABEL assignment statement to a file
     + LABEL :} FILENAME
     + @content@ :} mydef.shorthand
 + render all LABEL assignment statements to a file
-    + IGNORED_LABEL :=} FILENAME
+    + LABEL :=} FILENAME
     + _ :=} mydefs.shorthand

 Notes: Using an underscore as a LABEL means the label will be ignored.
 There are no guarantees of order when writing values or assignment statements to a file.

 The spaces surrounding " := ", " :< ", " :! ", " :{ ", " :> ", " :=> ", " :} " and " :=} " are required.

 ## Example

 In this example a file containing the text of pre-amble is assigned to the label @PREAMBLE, the time 3:30 is assigned to the label @NOW.
 ```text
     @PREAMBLE :< /home/me/preamble.text
     @NOW := 3:30